Frankfort wins big in sectional opener; Alco wins regular season finale

 Frankfort advances to play on Wednesday, likely against No. 1 seed Keyser.

-The Campers enter the playoffs with a 17-2 overall record and on a 15-game winning streak.
+The matchup was originally scheduled as a doubleheader, but Broadfording elected to forfeit the second game.
+The Campers enter the playoffs with an 18-2 overall record and on a 16-game win streak.

 Allegany scored seven runs in the second inning and never looked back.